mdjahidhasan009/React-Note/class_component/decorators.md

 # Decorators in React (and JavaScript)

 Decorators are a way to wrap a function or class with another function, effectively modifying its behavior.
-In React, decorators are often used to enhance class components, providing a clean and readable way to add functionality.
+In React, decorators are often used to enhance class components, providing a clean and readable way to add functionality like Higher Order Components (HOCs) or context.

 **What are Decorators?**